 Mesothelioma Treatment Community is dedicated to the assistance and guidance of Asbestos and mesothelioma victims around the world, striving to provide palliative care and comprehensive information that will guide patients and their loved ones toward the answers and support they need to improve quality of life.
 Our site is the most extensive prognosis support and information source for mesothelioma online, offering a monthly online support group for cancer patients or their caregivers; an on-staff doctor and nurse available to answer any medical-related questions; 24-hour live chat support; and a team of Patient Advocates to help you through the entire process.
 Visit their website HERE.

-Provides patients with mediation and arbitration services to help resolve healthcare issues.
+The Patient Advocate Foundation is a non-profit organization founded in 1995 that provides patients with mediation and arbitration services to help resolve healthcare issues.
 Through supported grants, partnerships and targeted donations, PAF operates programs to assist with financial issues.
 This includes a Co-Pay Relief Program for those meeting disease and income eligibility guidelines.
-For additional information visit patientadvocate.org or call (800) 532-5274
+For additional information visit patientadvocate.org or call (800) 532-5274.

 The goal of Patient Resource LLC is to empower people who are suffering with life-altering diseases by giving them the most comprehensive and up-to-date guides to treatment and facilities for their disease free of charge.
 Comprehensive financial and advocacy resources are also available on their website at patientresource.com